+Robert Geneve University of Kentucky

+IPPS - 2016

+- 1. PNP as a production alternative

+- 2. PNP set-up and maintenance

+- 3. Irrigation scheduling

-An Introduction to Pot-in-Pot Nursery Production Robert L. Geneve
+Introduction to Pot-in-Pot

-Introduction

 The nursery industry is highly dependent on container plant production.
 Utilizing sustainable inputs and adopting sustainable practices have become a significant trend for horticultural production world-wide.
-This has led to a significant increase in pot-in-pot nursery production in the US, especially for large caliper trees traditionally produced as field-produced balled - and - burlapped crops (McNiel et al., 1996).
-Pot-in-pot production is a combination of traditional container and field production where the production container is placed within an in-ground socket pot (Figure 1).
+This has led to a significant increase in pot-in-pot nursery production in the US, especially for large caliper trees traditionally produced as field-produced balled - and - burlapped crops.

+Introduction to Pot-in-Pot PNP is a combination of traditional container and field production where the growing container is placed within a semi-permanent, underground socket pot.

-Pot-in-pot production was originally developed as the "Minnesota System" in the 1980s as an alternative to field and above-ground container production for tap-rooted shade trees (Pellet et al., 1980; Pellet 1983).
-The system proved to be equally useful for general shade and flowering tree production (Parkerson, 1990).
-The major advantages of pot-in-pot production compared to standard above-ground container production include a reduction in container blow-over tipping, root insulation protection from summer heat and winter cold extremes, and therefore, no need for winter protection.
-Pot-in-pot also uses water more efficiently because it utilizes microirrigation rather than overhead watering systems (Nambuthiri et al., 2015).
+Introduction to Pot-in-Pot Pot-in-pot production was originally developed as the "Minnesota System" in the 1980s as an alternative to field and aboveground container production for tap-rooted shade trees.

+Introduction to Pot-in-Pot The system proved to be equally useful for general nursery production.

+Introduction to Pot-in-Pot The major advantages of pot-in-pot production compared to standard above-ground container production include a reduction in container blowover tipping, root insulation protection from summer heat and winter cold extremes, and therefore, no need for winter protection.
+Pot-in-pot also uses water more efficiently because it utilizes microirrigation rather than overhead watering systems

-Pot-in-pot is arguably the most sustainable production system for nursery trees.
+Introduction to Pot-in-Pot Pot-in-pot is arguably the most sustainable production system for nursery trees.
 Compared to field produced trees, pot-in-pot uses water and fertilizer more efficiently and eliminates "soil mining" because it uses a renewable bark-based growing substrate rather than digging trees from the nursery field.
-Compared to above-ground container production, pot-in-pot results in a reduced use of plastic where Quonset structures are required for overwintering.

-The major disadvantage of a pot-in-pot production system is its high initial installation cost, but these costs can be spread over several years of production.
-The initial costs can also be off-set by the higher planting density compared to field production (McNiel et al., 1996).
+Introduction to Pot-in-Pot The major disadvantage of a potin-pot production system is its high initial installation cost, but these costs can be spread over several years of production.
+The initial costs can also be off-set by the higher planting density compared to field production.
 Another problem encountered during pot-in-pot production can be roots escaping the growing container making harvest difficult.